docarray/docarray/docs/how_to/audio2text.md

 # Creating an Audio to Text App with Jina and DocArray V2

-This is how you can build an Audio to Text app using both Jina and DocarrayV2
+This is how you can build an Audio to Text app using Jina, Docarray and Whisper

 We will use: